Ashia Hansen: Athletics career

 Hansen trained at Ilford AC then Birchfield Harriers Athletics Club in Birmingham, along with other successful British athletes such as Denise Lewis, Kelly Sotherton, Mark Lewis-Francis and Katharine Merry.
 She was trained by Commonwealth Games medallist Aston Moore.

 At the 1998 European Indoor Championships in Valencia, Spain, Hansen won the gold medal with a world record jump of 15.16m.
 This record lasted for 6 years.
 She is also the British record holder for the outdoor event with a jump of 15.15m in 1997.

 Hansen won her first major outdoor gold at the 1998 Commonwealth Games in Kuala Lumpur, Malaysia with a jump of 14.32m.

 At the 1999 World Indoor Championships in Maebashi, Japan, Hansen won Gold with a world leading jump of 15.02m.

 At the 2002 Commonwealth Games in Manchester, England Hansen retained her Commonwealth gold with a Games Record jump of 14.86m.

 In 2002 Hansen won gold at the European Championships in Munich, Germany with a jump of 15.00m.

 Hansen won her second World Indoor title at the 2003 Championships in Birmingham, UK with a jump of 15.01m.

 Hansen suffered a serious knee injury during the 2004 European Cup, requiring extensive surgery.
 She returned to triple jumping and competed at the British Championships, where she immediately climbed back to the top of the British rankings; however, she decided not to be part of the team for the European Athletics Championships that summer.
 She was hoping to make the 2008 Summer Olympics in Beijing but was unable to regain fitness in time and announced her retirement in July 2008.

+Domestically, Hansen was the British triple jump champion four times, winning the British AAA Championships title in 1996, 1997, 2001 and 2002.

 Competition record

 Personal life

 Hansen was appointed a Member of the Order of the British Empire (MBE) in the 2003 New Year Honours for services to athletics.

-Hansen has two younger sisters, one of them is her parents' biological child and the other an adopted cousin.
+Hansen has two younger sisters; one of them is her parents' biological child and the other an adopted cousin.